 - a project description (not to exceed two pages), excluding references, and should include hypothesis, methodology, plans for publications/presentations and a realistic timeline for the project

-- a personal statement, indicating why the candidate should be considered for the fellowship (not more than one page)
+- a personal statement, indicating why the candidate should be considered for the fellowship and briefly describing the candidate's efforts to promote diversity and inclusion within biomedical research (not more than two pages)

 - the candidate’s CV or biosketch (not more than five pages)